JeanPaulSB/jeanpaulsb.github.io/README.md

 I found Isaac Sim fun most of the time, except when it crashed or became laggy.
 In recent versions it does not crash that often, but getting enough hardware resources to run simulations at a decent frame rate is still tricky.

 I ran it on a wide variety of GPUs such as RTX 4090, 5090, and RTX 5000 ADA, with more than 64 GB of RAM and CPUs like AMD Ryzen Threadripper PRO and AMD Ryzen 9 5900X.
 All of these setups were virtual machines hosted on vast.ai, which is an affordable platform for running GPU-heavy workloads.
 In order to run the simulations on that platform, I had to create a custom Docker image extending the vast.ai templates.
 They provide base images with almost everything you need, including GUI access, SSH, and remote desktop protocols like noVNC and WebRTC, making it a plug-and-play approach without having to set everything up from scratch.

-I found Isaac Sim fun most of the time, except when it crashed or became laggy, on recent versions it does not crash that often but getting enough hardware resources to run simulations at a decent frame rate it is tricky, I ran it on a wide variety of GPUs such as RTX 4090, 5090, RTX 5000 ADA, with +64 GB RAM and CPUs like AMD Ryzen Threadripper PRO, AMD Ryzen 9 5900X, all of them as virtual machines hosted on [vast.ai](http://vast.ai) which is an affordable platform for running gpu heavy workloads.

 In order to run the simulations on that platform, I had to create a custom Docker image extending the vast.ai templates.
 They provide base images with almost everything you need, including GUI access, SSH, and remote desktop protocols like noVNC and WebRTC, making it a plug-and-play approach without having to set everything up from scratch.
 I also tried running it on my local computer which has an RTX 2070S, 32 GB RAM and an Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz, to make it work, I had to adjust some settings like the resolution, physics timestep and graphics presets, and it ran acceptable, worth pointing out that performance depends on a wide set of factors, whether you are simulating a large outdoors scene or a simple grid, a full sensor suite with cameras, LiDARs, an IMU or just a single camera, all those things impact performance significantly.